Dana Kimble’s self-propelled entry into the game shows a way for others

 She began accepting the invitations to play in the numerous business and charitable golf tournaments held throughout the year.
 She enjoyed it, but quickly realized how few women participated in them.
 She did notice a handful of women who regularly played in the events, and who shared with Kimble the same question: Why don’t more women understand the value, from a professional networking standpoint, of playing in these corporate golf events?

-It was out of this “moment of frustration” that she pitched the idea of The Pro Shop to her new women golfing friends.
+to her new women golfing friends.
 Kimble co-founded, along with colleague Christina Millan, The Pro Shop, a non-profit organization which launched on June 7, 2022, to coincide with the international Women’s Golf Day.
 Kimble serves as president of the board, with Millan as secretary-treasurer.

-The mission of The Pro Shop is to empower women in the commercial real estate, architecture, engineering and construction professions into greater positions of influence, through the game of golf.
+is to empower women in the commercial real estate, architecture, engineering and construction professions into greater positions of influence, through the game of golf.
 Its motto is a simple call to action: Start with yes.

 “We started The Pro Shop to get more women to say ‘yes’ to the game,” Kimble says.
 “Not only do we love to play, but golf has helped us build our networks and our careers.
 Getting into the game can be intimidating and overwhelming.
 We know because we’ve felt all these things too.”